 Name Repatriation is the Missing Puzzle Piece

 How fitting would it be to replace Kit Carson National Forest’s name with a Native one?
-I can scarcely think of a better way to pave over the legacy of the people who so fervently hated Natives than to replace their names with the original, Native placenames.
-Reclaiming these names is more than symbolic; it represents an active choice to honor and preserve the Indigenous presence these men tried so hard to erase.
-Name repatriation sends a powerful message: that the stories of Native people matter and deserve a place in our public memory.
+I can scarcely think of a better way to pave over the glorification of the people who so fervently hated us than to replace their names with the original, Native placenames.
+Reclaiming and reaffirming these names is more than symbolic; it represents an active choice to honor and preserve the Indigenous presence these men tried so hard to erase.
+Name repatriation sends a powerful message; that the stories of Native people matter and deserve a place in our public memory.

 The renaming of Kuwohi carried with it a feeling of justice because it so perfectly encapsulated Native resilience and healing.
 Despite removals, massacres, and targeted violence, we are still here, and so too are our names.
-Kuwohi offers us a glimpse of what this justice can look like – acknowledgement and an active choice to honor Indigenous legacy.
-Perhaps this can be the little reminder that jolts the American people out of their historical amnesia and lead to true reconciliation of our shared history.
+Kuwohi offers us a glimpse of what this justice can look like; acknowledgement and an active choice to honor Indigenous legacy.
+Perhaps name repatriation can be the little reminder that jolts the American people out of their historical amnesia and leads to a true reconciliation of our shared history.

 The Final Verdict